 While jaundice is the only recognized clinical symptom, many people with GS report a number of common symptoms or effects they attribute to the disorder.
 This is why they may have a blood test in the first place.
 Such symptoms include:

 - feeling tired all the time (fatigue)

 - nausea or dizziness

 - irritable bowel syndrome (IBS)

 Such symptoms appear to occur in varying degrees (and some are common to many liver diseases).
 At least 30% of people with GS do not show any symptoms at all.

 How is Gilbert’s Syndrome diagnosed?

 Gilbert’s Syndrome is often diagnosed in your late teens and early twenties.
-In most cases doctors should be able to establish diagnosis on the basis of liver function tests (LFTs) and jaundice, if you have it.
+In most cases doctors should be able to establish diagnosis on the basis of liver blood tests and jaundice, if you have it.

 Sometimes – but rarely – a blood test is taken before and after a 48 hour diet in which you are required to reduce your calorie intake.
 In people with GS a significant increase in their bilirubin levels is usually seen to follow this.

 Liver blood tests are used to indicate whether your liver is inflamed (hepatitis), damaged or not working properly.
 They measure levels of certain enzyme and protein substances in your blood that may alter when liver damage is present.